By Jonathan Bernstein

 Knowing what’s being said about you on social media, in traditional media, by your employees, customers, and other stakeholders often allows you to catch a negative “trend” that, if unchecked, turns into a crisis.

 Both require monitoring systems be established in advance.
-For traditional and social media, Google Alerts are the no-cost favorite.
-There a variety of paid monitoring services that provide not only monitoring, but also the ability to report results in a number of formats useful to planners.
+For traditional and social media, Google Alerts are the no-cost favorite, but there are also free social media tracking apps such as Hootsuite.
+There a variety of paid monitoring services that provide not only monitoring, but also the ability to report results in a number of formats.
 Monitoring other stakeholders means training personnel who have front-line contact with stakeholders (e.g., Customer Service) to report what they’re hearing or seeing to decision-makers on your Crisis Communications Team.

 6. Identify and Know Your Stakeholders